EngineersBox/PSX-Minecraft/src/render/frustum_culling.md

 TODO: Explain frustum creation and how queries work with dot product

+* Pre-calculate frustum planes for a given Y-FOV, aspect ratio and near/far distances
+* At each frame transform the frustum planes using the mirrored transform matrix (normal transform matrix has translation and rotation inverted since it applies to world objects, but we are applying to camera reference so no inversion is performed in its construction).
+* Cache transformed matrix to reuse if camera doesn't move
+* Compute intersection with AABB (chunk, sub-section of chunk, block, etc) and frustum planes.
+  We can do the clever stuff here to do the following:
+  1. Total chunk visibility check
+  2. Chunk mesh direction specific culling.
+Mesh planes are organised into arrays for each direction and each array is sorted, so we can cull entire arrays based on a single normal and divide arrays based on frustum plane intersection with chunk to cull sub-arrays.
+* Restore frustum to pre-transformed state

 ## Computing Rotation + Translation

 The GPU is 16-bit so all ops are over SVECTORs when we have worldspace with is